reganto/usernado/README.md

             self.write('<h3>You are not an authenticated user.</h3>')
 ```

-You should create a models.py file and define a `User` model.
+Before using authenticate methods, you should create a models.py file and define a `User` model.

 **Api**